Japan slams Australian state's steep coal royalty hike

 Japanese firms Mitsui & Co Ltd 8031.T, Mitsubishi Corp 8058.T and Idemitsu Kosan Co Ltd 5019.T all have major coal investments in Queensland and are looking at new investments in minerals, hydrogen and renewables, which he said would require mutual trust with the state government.

-"Some Japanese companies are already questioning whether Queensland will continue to be the safe and predictable place to invest that they had known for decades," Yamagami said.
+He said some Japanese companies were already questioning whether Queensland would be a safe, predictable place to invest.

+"I fear that this may have widespread effects on Japanese investment beyond the coal industry," Yamagami said.

 A Queensland government spokesman said the state was committed to working closely with Japanese partners in existing and new industries, as it has over decades, a message reinforced in a recent trip to Japan by the state's deputy premier.